 I’m a huge fan of tools, exercises, techniques, and processes.
 I love having really practical ways to apply the things I learn and to make changes in my life.
 But I have to say, if I had to choose just one technique out of all the ones I use, I’d go with my daily practice of thinking and thanking.
+In other words, harnessing the power of gratitude.

 It’s pretty much just what it sounds like — I think about my day and I give thanks — but it’s an incredibly powerful technique that can transform your experience of life, drawing all kinds of good things to you and making you a magnet for opportunity.